Key takeaways

 As a CA, how do I structure an approval matrix that satisfies internal control requirements without slowing procurement?

-Start with risk based thresholds, for example, single approver up to ₹25,000, dual approvers up to ₹2 lakhs, and committee approvals beyond that.
-Use conditional routing by expense category and vendor risk, delegate during absences, and enforce SLAs with reminders.
-A PO system plus AI Accountant for exception analytics gives you both control and speed.
+Use risk based thresholds: single approver up to ₹25,000, dual approvers up to ₹2 lakhs, and committee approvals beyond that.
+Add conditional routing by expense category and vendor risk, delegate during absences, and enforce SLAs with automated reminders.
+This gives you both control and speed without bottlenecks.

 For clients on Tally, what is the cleanest way to post PO matched invoices and preserve GST breakup?

-Use the PO platform’s native Tally connector to map item level GST, HSN, and ledgers.
-Post GRN and invoice vouchers with reference to the PO number.
-Reconcile bank entries in AI Accountant, which preserves GST breakup, vendor mapping, and narration consistency while flagging anomalies.
+Use the PO platform's native Tally connector to map item level GST, HSN, and ledgers, then post GRN and invoice vouchers with reference to the PO number.
+Ensure the connector preserves line level CGST, SGST, and IGST breakup in the voucher narration.
+Reconcile bank entries separately to catch payment mismatches against posted invoices.

 How should I handle three way matching tolerances for partial deliveries and price variances?

-Set line level tolerances, for example, quantity variance up to 2 percent and price variance up to 1 percent, and require approval on exceptions.
-For partial deliveries, allow back orders with explicit receiving windows.
-Automate alerts for repeated vendor exceptions, then review vendor contracts quarterly.
+Set line level tolerances, for example quantity variance up to 2 percent and price variance up to 1 percent, and require approval on exceptions beyond those bands.
+For partial deliveries, allow back orders with explicit receiving windows and track cumulative receipt against total PO quantity.
+(2026 update) Include IRN and GSTR-2B validation as additional matching criteria alongside quantity and price checks.

 What is the best approach to vendor onboarding KYC, GSTIN validation, and bank verification at scale?